johnnydev-tech/msw_dio_interceptor/README.md

 -   ✅ **Clean Architecture**: A universal core engine with a dedicated adapter for Dio.
 -   ✅ **Easy to Use**: Simple and intuitive API for registering mock rules.
--   ✅ **Environment-Controlled**: Enable or disable mocks globally with an environment flag.
+-   ✅ **Environment-Controlled**: Enable or disable mocks globally by conditionally adding the interceptor.
 -   ✅ **Flexible Matching**: Match requests by path, full URL, RegExp, and query parameters.
 -   ✅ **Realistic Simulations**: Simulate status codes, errors, delays, and custom headers.
 -   ✅ **Customizable Logging**: Built-in logging for mocked requests, with custom print function support.